AI news generator for broadcast-ready videos | HeyGen

 Automated script-to-scene conversion

-Paste a script or a news article URL, HeyGen breaks it into scenes, suggests visuals and timing, and prepares a draft you can preview instantly.
-This cuts down manual editing and speeds up production.
+Paste a script or paste a news article URL, HeyGen breaks it into scenes, suggests visuals and timing, and prepares a draft you can preview instantly.
+This reduces manual editing and speeds up production.

 Natural, multilingual voice-overs